Hawthorne001/lido-improvement-proposals/LIPS/lip-27.md

 ## Abstract

-For the off-chain components of the Accounting, Validator Exit Bus, and CSM oracles, it is proposed to:
+For the off-chain components of the [Accounting](https://docs.lido.fi/contracts/accounting-oracle), [Validator Exit Bus](https://docs.lido.fi/contracts/validators-exit-bus-oracle), and [CSM performance](https://docs.lido.fi/staking-modules/csm/contracts/CSFeeOracle) oracles, it is proposed to:

 - Implement the switch to the new report collection algorithm at the time of the hardfork activation;
 - Account for Eth1 bridge deposits in the `pending_deposits` queue at the migration period after the hardfork activation;